 The motivations behind such publications are generally monetary (attract traffic to the site and/or increase advertising income) but could also be personal (harm the reputation of another person/entity) or political (influence the public’s viewpoint), among other motivations.

-Bonus: Learn Digital Marketing with industry experts and leaders in just 3 months with our Online Digital Marketing Course.
+Bonus: Learn Digital Marketing with industry experts and leaders with our Online Digital Marketing Course.

 It is important to know that today, the term ‘Fake News’ is also used sarcastically, to describe a piece of information that someone doesn’t like.

 Many times people do the mistake of frequently using these two terms interchangeably, but they are not synonyms; they are distinct words with distinct meanings.

 Fake news also known as Misinformation is defined as false or out-of-context information presented as fact without the intent to deceive or mislead the reader.

 On the other hand, Disinformation is the false information that has been disseminated or distributed purposefully in order to deceive or mislead those who read it.